LouKnee/ProductCatalogue/README.md

 # ProductCatalogue
-Demonstrates how to implements a product catalogue management API with clean architecture and domain driven design.
+Demonstrates how to implement a product catalogue management API with clean architecture and domain driven design.